Hekula/Zhilu-Lu/README.md

 # Zhilu-Lu
-Convert this React class component to a functional component
+Convert this React class component to a functional component.
+Write the functional component in TypeScript.